sailoog/openplotter-documentation/en/imu_sensor.md

 * L3GD20H + LSM303DLHC (optionally with BMP180) as used on the new Adafruit 10-dof IMU.
 * Bosch BMX055 (although magnetometer support is experimental currently).
 * Bosch BNO055 IMU with onchip fusion.
 Note: will not work reliably with RaspberryPi/Pi2 due to clock-stretching issues.

+## Wiring

+IMU sensors have to be connected by I2C interface.
+See chapter [Wiring I2C sensors](/wiring-i2c-sensors.md).